 - 1 yellow onion, chopped

 - 6 cloves garlic, crushed

-- 10 ounces frozen chopped spinach, thawed and patted very, very dry with kitchen towels
+- 10 ounces fresh spinach or frozen chopped spinach, thawed and patted dry

 - Unrefined sea salt, to taste

 - 1/2 cup finely chopped fresh basil

 - 4 cups cooked spaghetti squash (see notes above)

 - 4 cups cooked whole grain gluten free spaghetti, such as jovial